-This Court should also reverse the judgment of the district court because it failed to apply the cardinal principle that one's voting power cannot be diminished solely because of where he or she lives.
+This Court should also note probable jurisdiction to reaffirm the cardinal principle that one's voting power cannot be diminished solely because of where he or she lives.
 In Gray, this Court held that "[t]he conception of political equality from the Declaration of Independence, to Lincoln's Gettysburg Address, to the Fifteenth, Seventeenth, and Nineteenth Amendments can mean only one thing - one person, one vote."
 372 U.S. at 381.
 This Court reasoned that "[h]ow then can one person be given twice or 10 times the voting power of another person in a statewide election merely because he lives in a rural area or because he lives in the smallest rural county?"
 Id. at 379.
-In order to prevent this vote dilution and ensure equal participation in the electoral process, the Equal Protection Clause guarantees that "[o]nce the geographical unit for which a representative is to be chosen is designated, all who participate in the election are to have an equal vote - whatever their race, whatever their sex, whatever their occupation, whatever their income, and wherever their home may be in that geographical unit."
+In order to prevent this vote dilution, and ensure equal participation in the electoral process the Equal Protection Clause guarantees that "[o]nce the geographical unit for which a representative is to be chosen is designated, all who participate in the election are to have an equal vote - whatever their race, whatever their sex, whatever their occupation, whatever their income, and wherever their home may be in that geographical unit."
 Id.